vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/README.md

 Use isolated or purpose-built labs — do **not** test random internet sites.

 🖥️ Local VMs / Docker / VirtualBox (host-only networks).
 ☁️ Institution-owned cloud tenant (only if you own it and have approvals).
 🧩 Training platforms: **TryHackMe, Hack The Box, OWASP Juice Shop, DVWA** — safe and legal.

 ---

 ## 🧰 What tools & actions are normally OK (with permission)

 🌐 Passive recon (public info, DNS) — low risk.
 🔑 Authenticated scans (when you have credentials) — medium risk.
 ⚠️ Vulnerability scans — OK if scoped and scheduled.
 🔥 Manual exploitation — only in lab/snapshotted environments or with explicit permission.
 ❌ DoS or wide network sweeps — usually forbidden.

 ---

 ## 📝 Short RoE example sentence you can copy

 > “I request written authorization to perform controlled penetration testing on `vm-lab.example.local (10.0.0.10)` during 2025-11-25 09:00–16:00.
 Allowed activities: passive discovery, authenticated scanning, and controlled exploitation of intentionally vulnerable components.
 Not allowed: denial-of-service, testing of other tenants, or access to real user data.
 Contact: Instructor Name, +358 50 XXX XXXX.”

 ---

-Great — here’s a clear, student-facing step-by-step guide for **setting up a safe testing environment**.
-It covers both options you requested: **(A) your own environment** and **(B) Centria KyberLab**.
-Written in plain English with emojis, quick commands, and small templates students can copy.

----